N. F. Simpson: Later activities

 Simpson lived in Cornwall in later life and travelled around England's canals on a narrowboat.

-A radio documentary about his life and work, Reality is an Illusion Caused by Lack of N. F. Simpson, produced by Curtains For Radio on BBC Radio 4 on 5 April 2007, featured contributions from Eleanor Bron, Jonathan Coe, John Fortune, Sir Jonathan Miller, Sir John Mortimer, David Nobbs, Ned Sherrin, Eric Sykes and Simpson himself.
+A radio documentary written and presented by David Quantick about his life and work, Reality is an Illusion Caused by Lack of N. F. Simpson, produced by Curtains For Radio on BBC Radio 4 on 5 April 2007, featured contributions from Eleanor Bron, Jonathan Coe, John Fortune, Sir Jonathan Miller, Sir John Mortimer, David Nobbs, Ned Sherrin, Eric Sykes and Simpson himself.

 It featured material recorded at a workshop for a new play, If So, Then Yes, his first full-length piece in 30 years.
 The Royal Court presented a rehearsed reading on 11 July 2007.
 The script was published in February 2009.
 The production made its world premiere at the Jermyn Street Theatre in September, 2010, featuring actor Roddy Maude-Roxby, who appeared in the 1959 production of Simpson's play, One Way Pendulum, at the Royal Court Theatre.

 Absurdia, a grouping of short plays by Simpson and Michael Frayn ran at the Donmar Warehouse from July to September 2007.
 The short version of A Resounding Tinkle and the sketch Gladly Otherwise were directed by Douglas Hodge and starred Peter Capaldi.
 Both scripts were republished by Faber to mark this revival.

 A London revival of Was He Anyone? was staged at the Union Theatre during November 2007 by Oblique House.

 A comprehensive season of Simpson's work for the screen - both silver and small - took place at BFI Southbank during May 2008.

 If So, Then Yes premiered at the Jermyn Street Theatre, London, running from 7 September to 2 October 2010.
 Simpson died at the Royal Cornwall Hospital in Truro on 27 August 2011, having lived in Townsend, Polruan since 2005.